vygr/ChrysaLisp/doc/ASSIGNMENT.md

 ## Limitations

-The (assign) function has to be very fast, useful in the general cases it has to deal with, but can't be a full blown compiler.
+The `(assign)` function has to be very fast, useful in the general cases it has to deal with, but can't be a full blown compiler.
 So it has limitations on what it attempts to do and what it can guarantee.

-Most of the time calling functions requires (assign) to martial parameters from memory or registers into the functions input registers or martial the output registers into the users registers or memory locations.
+Most of the time calling functions requires `(assign)` to martial parameters from memory or registers into the functions input registers or martial the output registers into the users registers or memory locations.
 In these cases it never has to deal with memory to memory operations.
-It doesn't even attempt to sort a assignment item if the destination is a memory location, it can't know if that might alias with an input etc, it's not doing a full use/def analysis.
+It doesn't even attempt to sort an assignment item if the destination is a memory location, it can't know if that might alias with an input etc, it's not doing a full use/def analysis.

 The main thing it concentrates on is making sure to sort the assignment items so that any register destinations do not get written before they are used by